jwatowatson/Primaquine-Challenge/README.md

 # Primaquine-Challenge

 This repository provides data and code for the analysis of a phase 1 healthy volunteer study of primaquine in male thai/burmese G6PD deficient individuals.
-The study was pre-registered as two separate ub-studies (ascending dose primaquine and single high dose primaquine: Thai Clinical Trial Registry numbers TCTR20170830002 and TCTR20220317004).
+The study was pre-registered as two separate sub-studies (ascending dose primaquine and single high dose primaquine: Thai Clinical Trial Registry numbers TCTR20170830002 and TCTR20220317004).

 The preprint with the clinical results (under review at elife): [Pharmacometric assessment of primaquine induced haemolysis in glucose-6-phosphate dehydrogenase deficiency](https://www.medrxiv.org/content/10.1101/2023.02.24.23286398v1).